lgeerligs/NestedHierarchy/README.md

 https://doi.org/10.1101/2021.02.05.429165

 This code is partly written in Matlab and partly in Python.
-The folder *main analyses* contains the scripts that can reproduce all results reported in the manuscript.
+The folder *Main analyses* contains the scripts that can reproduce all results reported in the manuscript.
 All supporting functions are in the *Helper files* folder.

 External toolboxes that are used are: